olemb/dbfread/docs/introduction.rst

 returned as ``None``, as would be the case if there was no memo.

 dbfread has full support for Visual FoxPro (.FPT) and dBase III (.DBT) memo files.
-It reads dBase IV (.DBT) memo files, but only if they use the default block size of 512 bytes.
+It reads dBase IV (also .DBT) memo files, but only if they use the default block size of 512 bytes.
 (This will be fixed if I can find more files to study.)

 Record Factories